cyrildiagne/devart-template/project_summary.md

-# A project by Kikko & Bea
+# A project by Kikko and Béatrice
 a poetic digital adventure

 ## Authors